 Enable javascript in your browser for better experience.
 Need to know to enable it?
 Go here.

-Data Mesh in practice: Product thinking and development
+Data mesh in practice: Product thinking and development

-Data Mesh in practice: Product thinking and development (Part III)
+Data mesh in practice: Product thinking and development (Part III)

 Our learnings from implementing Data Mesh at Roche

-This is the third article in a series exploring the key practices and principles of successful Data Mesh implementations.
+This is the third article in a series exploring the key practices and principles of successful Data mesh implementations.
 You can read part one and two here.
-The practical learnings explored herein have all come from our recent Data Mesh implementation engagement with Roche.
+The practical learnings explored herein have all come from our recent Data mesh implementation engagement with Roche.
 However, the use cases and models shared have been simplified for the purposes of this article, and do not reflect the final artifacts delivered as part of that engagement.

 In our previous article, we looked at the operating model changes required to support Data Mesh, and the discovery process we go through to define them using EDGE’s Lean Value Tree (LVT) — ultimately leading to the creation of high value customer outcomes.

 The principles of the LVT shape how we approach and think about data products and their creation.
-This serves as the starting point for the Product stream of the Data Mesh Discovery process.
+This serves as the starting point for the Product stream of the Data mesh Discovery process.

 When teams want to start treating data as a product, we recommend working backwards from organizational goals to identifying high-value analytical use cases, and ultimately, which data products are needed to bring the use cases to life.